-If you’re not particularly tech-savvy, stick to basic smart devices that are intuitive and easy to use, such as Amazon Echo and Google Home.
+If you’re not particularly tech-savvy, stick to basic smart devices that are intuitive and easy to use, such as Amazon Echo or Google Home.

 These devices can act as the hero device in your smart home, by stitching everything together.

 2) decide how much you want to spend